luthersystems/sandbox/README.md

 ### Running the Application

-First we'll run the sample application with a local instance of the LEIA platform (gateway, chaincode, and a fabric network).
+First we'll run the sample application with a local instance of the Luther platform (gateway, chaincode, and a fabric network).
 Run `make up` to bring up a local docker network running the application and platform containers.